Route-Servers

 Apple Edge Cache (AEC) = 31128

-Filtering
+Route Filtering

-Route Origin Validation (ROV) is a mechanism by which route advertisements can be authenticated as originating from an expected autonomous system (AS) and as matching the expected prefix size.
-Our route servers drop any routes that are RPKI invalid, i.e. routes that fail one or both criteria.
+Route Origin Validation is a mechanism by which route advertisements can be authenticated as originating from an expected autonomous system (AS) and as matching the expected prefix size.
+Our route-servers drop any routes that are RPKI invalid, i.e. routes that fail one or both criteria.
 The criteria are checked against public databases of cryptographically signed Route Origin Authorisations (ROA).
 If no ROA exists for a received prefix, the route is accepted with RPKI status “unknown”.
 If a ROA exists that matches, the prefix is accepted as valid.
 A prefix is rejected only if a ROA exists but the received prefix does not match it.

-BGP communities are applied to accepted prefixes on the route servers to inform of the RPKI verification result:
+BGP communities are applied to accepted prefixes on the route-servers to inform of the RPKI verification result:

 - 49624:1000:1 = valid